-Also notice how she has a bit of a “jump” in her steps, visible in her fur movements.
+Also notice how she has a bit of a “jump” in her steps, visible through her fur movements.

-And that’s exactly how my ex from the first example walked, and I could never resist from sneaking up from behind and (jokingly) spank that sexy swaying ass.
+That’s exactly how an ex of mine used to walk by the way, and I could never resist sneaking up from behind and (jokingly) spank that sexy swaying ass.